ParallelPlatypus/vscode-react-sample/README.md

 **Database**

-No configuration should be necessary necessary.
+No configuration should be necessary.
 Data backend is simply a json file called `todos.json` in `data/`.
 If you run into any issues make sure `todos.json` has the following inside before starting the server.
 This will become more robust overtime.